tronyx/tronitor/README.md

 ## Setting it up

-The best method to get the script working is to clone the repository onto your preferred machine:
+The best method to get the script working is to use `git` to clone the repository onto your preferred machine:

 ```bash
 tronyx@suladan:~$ git clone https://github.com/christronyxyocum/tronitor.git